 After growing up in New Jersey and attending high school at Riverdale Country School in New York City, Vinik graduated from Duke University (1981) with a Bachelor of Science degree in Engineering and Economics.
 He went on to earn his Masters of Business Administration degree from the Harvard Business School, graduating in 1985.

-In addition to his primary business interests with the Tampa Bay Lightning and Strategic Property Partners, Vinik maintains interests in several other entities, including aXiomatic, a Los Angeles-based esports and gaming company of which he is co-executive chairman.
-Founded in September of 2016, aXiomatic is the majority owner of the Team Liquid franchise, a stalwart esports franchise, which recently won The International 2017, Dota 2's flagship annual championship.
+In addition to his primary business interests in Tampa Bay, Vinik maintains interests in several other entities, including aXiomatic, a Los Angeles-based esports and gaming company of which he is co-executive chairman.
+Founded in September of 2016, aXiomatic is the majority owner of the Team Liquid franchise, a stalwart esports franchise, which won DOTA2's The International 2017 and secured back-to-back North American championships in 2018 for League of Legends' North American League Championship Series.

 Jeff and Penny reside in South Tampa and have four children: Danny, Jared, Kyra and Joshua.